-Our book is based in Italy with a small exposure to Lithuania.
+Our book is based in Italy.
 Therefore, there is a concentration risk to the exposure to a single market.

 Lapse risk can increase in times of economic uncertainty.
 Therefore, there is a concentrated risk exposure to Italy and its economy.